Adaptive singularity swap quadrature for near-singular layer potentials on axisymmetric surfaces: Error analysis and practical predictors

 This formula holds under the same assumptions as stated below \eqref{eq:Ecomplex}, namely that $g$ is analytic on and inside $C$, and that $E$ is contained within $C$.
-We are interested in the maximum absolute interpolation error of $g$ on $E$,
+We will be concerned with the maximum absolute interpolation error over $E$,

-Comparing \eqref{eq:Einterp_complex} with \eqref{eq:Ecomplex}, we see that, instead of the error function $k_n(t)$ that depends on the quadrature rule, we have the factor $\elln(\tau)/(\elln(t)(t-\tau))$, which depends on the node distribution and $\tau\in E$.
-This factor shares the important property with $k_n(t)$ that it vanishes far from $E$.
+Comparing \eqref{eq:Einterp_complex} with \eqref{eq:Ecomplex}, we see that, the error function $k_n(t)$ is replaced in the interpolation case by the factor $\elln(\tau)/(\elln(t)(t-\tau))$, which depends on the node distribution and evaluation point $\tau$.
+Crucially, both factors share the property that their magnitude decays rapidly away from the real interval $E$.